 For parents/carers of children who are listed on our SEND register, these parents/carers will be invited into school to discuss the children’s targets for the term which will be recorded on an SEND support plan.
 In advance of the SEND meeting, the teachers will have met with the SENCO to discuss some suitable targets which the children shall focus upon in school, in order to help them to progress in terms of their social, emotional or educational priorities.
 Such targets will be shared and agreed by parents at the SEND Support Meeting.

-For children who have an Education Health Care Plan (EHCP) or children with a Statement of Special Educational Needs, parents will be invited into school each term for an interim review.
+For children who have an Education Health Care Plan (EHCP), parents will be invited into school each term for an interim review.
 This is where the long term plan for your child’s needs shall be discussed and reviewed.
-Furthermore, in the Summer term we will arrange an annual review meeting to discuss your child’s progress, health and wellbeing and agree targets for their educational, social and emotional development.
+Furthermore, in the Summer term we will arrange an annual review meeting to discuss your child’s progress, health and well-being and agree targets for their educational, social and emotional development.

 We will inform you of the arrangements for this meeting as soon as possible.
 If you are unable to attend this meeting, please contact the school office as soon as possible and we will arrange an alternative date and time.
 When we inform you of the date of your child’s review we will also ask you if there is anyone in particular that you would like to be invited to your child’s review meeting – please let us know as soon as possible.
 We will invite the other professionals who work with you and your child to attend.